-The Institute Archives and Special Collections serves Rensselaer students, faculty, and staff as well as other researchers interested in conducting research with the unique materials housed within the Institute Archives and Special Collections.
+The Institute Archives and Special Collections serves Rensselaer students, faculty, staff, and alumni as well as other researchers interested in conducting research with the unique materials housed within the Institute Archives and Special Collections.

 Most of our collections must be retrieved from closed stacks or from offsite storage, so we encourage all researchers to make appointments as far in advance as possible to ensure reading room service and to make the best use of their visit.

 Archives welcomes researchers to identify collections for use in the Archives reading room and perform their own research.
 Researchers working in the reading room who would like to take photographs of materials for personal use, must review the Reading Room Camera Use Policy.

 - Rensselaer community (faculty, staff, students, and alumni) Appointments are required.